James O'Shaughnessy (investor): Netfolio

 In 1999, O'Shaughnessy started Netfolio, The Personal Fund Company, to offer individual investors the ability to build their own diversified portfolio over the internet.
 The company was closed in 2001.
-As part of Netfolio's concentration on “personal funds,” O’Shaughnessy Capital Management sold its mutual fund family to Hennessy Advisors in June 2000.
+As part of Netfolio's concentration on "personal funds", O'Shaughnessy Capital Management sold its mutual fund family to Hennessy Advisors in June 2000.

 Bear Stearns Asset Management

-In 2001, O’Shaughnessy and his team from O’Shaughnessy Capital Management moved to Bear Stearns Asset Management (BSAM), where O’Shaughnessy served as a Senior Managing Director and the executive director of Systematic Equity.
+In 2001, O'Shaughnessy and his team from O'Shaughnessy Capital Management moved to Bear Stearns Asset Management (BSAM), where O'Shaughnessy was a senior managing director and the executive director of Systematic Equity.

-O’Shaughnessy Asset Management
+O'Shaughnessy Asset Management

-In 2007, O’Shaughnessy reached an agreement with Bear Stearns to spin his Systematic team out of BSAM to form O’Shaughnessy Asset Management, LLC.
+In 2007, O'Shaughnessy reached an agreement with Bear Stearns to spin his Systematic team out of BSAM to form O'Shaughnessy Asset Management, LLC.
 O'Shaughnessy Asset Management was acquired by Franklin Templeton in 2021.
-O'Shaughnessy later announced that he'd retire at the end of 2022.
+O'Shaughnessy later announced that he would retire at the end of 2022.